kworkflow/kworkflow/documentation/man/kw.rst

   kw s

 .. note::
-   You have to wait for the sshd become ready.
+   You have to wait for the sshd to become ready.